dotkom/notifier/README.md

 # Terms of use

-Use this program entirely on your own risk.
-We do not take any responsibility for consequences that might arise from using this program in any way imaginable.
+Use this program or it's code entirely at your own risk.
+We do not, in any way imaginable, take any responsibility for consequences that might arise from using this program, it's code, or any parts of the program or the code.

 # Features overview

-For all the included affiliations:
+For all the included affiliations

 - Displays and notifies about news from the selected "linjeforening"
 - Displays todays dinner menu and opening hours from SiT cantinas, cafés and kiosks
 - Displays bus data from AtB in real time